Gap Year Days 75 – 81

 It was mid afternoon by now, so time for a snack!
 And what else should we try in Austria but strudel and sachertorte!
 Both were absolutely delicious, and if I wasn’t still recovering from my pizza and gelato binge of the last six weeks, I would have “tested” these many more times while in Austria.

-To wear off some of those calories, we climbed to the top of the Stadtturm, an old tower in the middle of the Innsbruck old town.
-Again, this was free with the Innsbruck Card.
-From the top there are some lovely views over the city, with the mountains as a stunning backdrop.
+To wear off some of those calories, we climbed to the top of the Stadtturm, a tower in the middle of the Innsbruck old town.
+Again, this was included with the Innsbruck Card.
+From the top, there are some lovely views over the city, with the mountains as a stunning backdrop.

 The main attraction is a huge pavilion with multiple rooms containing different artistic displays using or mimicking crystals.